 As a business that has been very vocal about the urgent need for a digital revolution in manufacturing, this is music to our ears.

-Finally, it seems the message is getting through to firms that the best way to boost productivity, cut waste and future-proof their business is to invest in digital technology.
+The message is clear: the best way to boost Manufacturing Productivity, cut waste, and future-proof your business is to invest in digital technology.

-If this is indeed a sea-change in the UK manufacturing sector’s attitude to digital, then it might even help us close the productivity gap with out G7 peers, whom we’ve lagged behind for several years.
+If this is indeed a sea-change in the UK manufacturing sector’s attitude to digital, it could help close the productivity gap with our G7 peers, which we’ve lagged behind for several years.

-There is one note of caution in the Make UK report, however.
-A third of companies say that the biggest inhibitor to more rapid digital adoption is a lack of technical skills within the business.
+However, one note of caution in the Make UK report is that a third of companies cite a lack of technical skills as the biggest barrier to rapid digital adoption.

-POET is the digital way for manufacturers to maximise productivity.
-The cloud-based platform captures and analyses production data, prioritises activities and provides root cause analysis and action plans to drive waste out of the business.
+POET is a cloud-based platform designed to maximise productivity on the shop floor.
+It captures and analyses production data in real time, prioritises activities, provides root cause analysis, and generates action plans to drive waste out of the business.

-If you would like to learn more about how POET can help your manufacturing business embrace the digital revolution, get in touch.
+If you want to learn more about how POET can help your manufacturing business boost productivity and streamline operations, get in touch today, get in touch.